You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 - Poor inventory tracking.

-Either way, backorders create a really bad experience for customers and should be tracked and minimised.
+Either way, backorders create a really bad experience for customers and should be tracked and minimized.
 You can use the following equation:

 Tips for improving backorder rate